FutureSystems2023/FINA-data-collection/README.md

 ### **Changing Parameters**

-Edit the parameters in the following code block in [script.py](script.py) line 18
+Edit the parameters in the following code block in [config.py](config.py).

 <pre>
     <code>